Dentures & Partials Skokie, IL

 Is it hard to eat with partial dentures?

 Some patients report trouble eating sticky or hard foods with partial dentures, but most patients report no issues.
-Dentists advise that partial denture wearers avoid particularly chewy or sticky foods and chew on the side without the denture.
+Partial denture wearers should avoid particularly chewy or sticky foods, and chew on the side without the denture.

-How long does it take to get used to wearing a partial denture?
+How long does it take to adjust to wearing a partial denture?

 Most patients say that they fully integrate to wearing dentures after about a month.
-It will take some time to adjust to eating, chewing, and speaking, but most patients feel comfortable with daily activities after a month.
+Give yourself some time to adjust to get back to eating, chewing, and speaking normally.
+Most patients feel comfortable with daily activities after a month.

 Do you put dentures in your mouth wet or dry?